YingyiLiu/HAMS/README.md

 * Yingyi Liu, Hidetsugu Iwashita, Changhong Hu (2015).
 "A calculation method for finite depth free-surface green function." _International Journal of Naval Architecture and Ocean Engineering_, 7(2): 375-389.

-Please cite the above papers in your relevant publications, reports, etc., if the HAMS code or its executable program has contributed to your work.
+Please cite appropriately the above papers in your relevant publications, reports, etc., if the HAMS code or its executable program has contributed to your work.

 ## Generated numerical results